 If you hover over an undeclared identifier in C/C++, choose "Add include" from a refactoring menu (Shift+Alt+Q) to insert the appropriate directive.
 The directive is inserted after the last #include in your current file, outside of any #ifdef directives.
 The position of the text caret is unchanged.

 Note: Except for a few system libraries such as MFC and CRT, Visual Assist can only suggest to include headers if it has parsed them.
-If "Add include" is missing from, or disabled in, a refactoring menu, add the appropriate directory(ies) to your project settings, and manually include the directory somewhere in your project or solution.
-Once included in one location, Visual Assist can suggest to include the header in other locations.
+If "Add include" is missing from, or disabled in, a refactoring menu, add the appropriate directory(ies) to your project settings and manually include the directory(ies) somewhere in your project or solution.
+Once included in one location, Visual Assist can suggest including them other locations.

 Umbrella Headers in C/C++